FuckerLinda/phpstudy-and-web/readme.md

+# A website with registration, login and upload functions.
+Once logged in you can upload files.

+how to use it?

 - Use these items with **phpstudy.exe**.
 - Find the directory location of 'phpstudy.exe', make sure there is no file in `...\phpstudy_pro\WWW.` (maybe your path is `C:\tools\phpstudy\phpstudy_pro\WWW`), then put all these items in it.
 - Open phpstudy and configure the relevant information. (my php version is 5.5.9).